 Riley removed Cole’s hand from his shoulder.
 “Sure.
 Go ahead.”

 “Sally and I are still together, but just as friends.
 It’s been that way for 15 years now.
 We still love each other but not the way you think.
 It was my kids that insisted I call you today.
 They’re tired of listening to me talk about you.”
 Cole laughed at himself.
-“They can’t take it anymore.
+“They couldn’t take it anymore.
 They found you on Facebook.
 You see, I came out of the closet a while ago.
 When we were friends, I was afraid of being a gay man.
 I’m not anymore.
 Riley, you made my heart sing and my life complete back then.
-I was hoping we could get to know each other again, see if we could fix a mistake, a mistake that I think we both made years ago.
+I was hoping we could get to know each other again and see if we could fix a mistake that I think we both made years ago.
 What do you think?
 Can you come in and meet everyone?
-Let us sing ‘Happy Birthday’ and have a piece of cake?”
+Let us sing ‘Happy Birthday and have a piece of cake?”

 Riley fought his emotions as he choked out the question.
 “Whose birthday is it anyway?”

 Cole smiled as he pulled Riley towards him into another hug.
 He whispered, “It’s yours.
 I baked it this morning when I called to invite you over.
 I was planning on you coming and celebrating with us tonight.
 I know, I know – a bit presumptuous.
 Every year I celebrate your birthday.
 In my own way, this year, I was hoping we’d be together. ”

 Riley’s butterflies subsided, and his heart filled with a warmth he hadn’t felt in many years.
 Riley suddenly wanted nothing more in the world to stay and to celebrate.
 Birthday cake sounded like the perfect thing right now.

 Cole sweetly took his hand and asked, “Let me introduce you to the kids and sing you “Happy Birthday.”